juancpajaro97/Coursera/README.md

 # Coursera
-Codes used in courses in Coursera
+Codes used in courses on Coursera